PengBUAA/Multi-Scenes-Indoor-Positioning-Dataset-WiFi-Magnetic---TII/README.md

-# Multi-Scene Indoor Positioning Dataset (WiFi & Magnetic Field)
+# Multi-Scenes Indoor Positioning Dataset (WiFi & Magnetic Field)

 This repository contains a comprehensive indoor positioning dataset collected from two distinct real-world scenarios: a standard university teaching building and a large-scale international airport.
 The dataset integrates **WiFi Fingerprinting (RSSI)** and **Magnetic Field Strength** to support research in multi-source fusion, fingerprint database compression, and lightweight localization algorithms.